How Is Ambient Red Light Different From Red Light Therapy

 Red Light Therapy

-Red light therapy is also known as low-level laser therapy (LLLT) or photobiomodulation (PBM).
+Red light therapy is also known as photobiomodulation (PBM).
 Its healing properties are increasingly recognized as beneficial for a range of applications including skin health, anti-aging, injury treatment, pain relief, weight management, physical fitness enhancement, and many more.

 Red Ambient Light

 While red light therapy can provide some of the same benefits as ambient red light, it is counterproductive to use red light therapy right before bed.
-Red light therapy is direct light, and direct bright light (even red) at night over-stimulates your body and drops melatonin production, disrupting relaxation and sleep quality.
-Ambient red light is more effective for unwinding, tranquility, and sleep.
+Direct bright light at night over-stimulates your body and can disrupt sleep quality.
+Ambient red light is more effective for unwinding and sleep.

 Red Light, Blue Light, and Natural Body Rhythms